-CHRHS Research and Training Seed Grants are designed to help fund innovation-driven approachhes to increasing the effectiveness and accountability of disaster preparedness, humanitarian response, and post-emergency reconstruction as well as furthering a deeper understanding of global human rights.
-Preferences will be given to proposals that demonstrate interdisciplinary collaboration between academics and practitioners.
-The call for applications will go out in September 2019.
-The application deadline is November 1, 2019.
+CHRHS Research and Training Seed Grants are designed to help fund innovation-driven approaches to increasing the effectiveness and accountability of disaster preparedness, humanitarian response, and post-emergency reconstruction as well as furthering a deeper understanding of global human rights.
+Preference will be given to proposals that demonstrate interdisciplinary collaboration between Brown students/faculty/fellows and local academics and practitioners at the site of the research or training program.
+We especially encourage collaborations with our Affiliated Faculty, Affiliated Fellows, and/or Global Fellows.
+Now Accepting Applications until November 15, 2019.
+Application Details >

 CHRHS is now a vetting partner for NeedsList, a real-time, all-in-one platform that allows you to list, promote, track and manage your organization’s supply, volunteer and financial needs.
 NeedsList provides concrete and tangible ways for individual and corporate donors to identify how to meet needs for communities in crisis.
 Whenever possible, we work with local suppliers and provide an e-commerce "storefront" so users can purchase items directly through our platform.
 This, of course, depends somewhat on where NGOs are located and we are building out our supplier base as we go.
 Right now we have several tech companies looking for concrete volunteer opportunities for their employees (both remote and in person) so please feel free to think broadly -- it's great when there's a really big range of needs on your lists.
 We're learning and iterating alongside our NGO partners as we go and are planning to build in better functionality to streamline the process of creating lists, texting in needs from the field and all kinds of other fun stuff!